Institutional Account Guide

 - You can view past receipts at any time by visiting your "Receipts" page.

-- Pre-purchase a credit package and we will automatically deduct the appropriate number of credits whenever your authors submit a manuscript.
+- Pre-purchase an institutional funds package and we will automatically deduct the appropriate amount from your total whenever your authors submit a manuscript.

-- Your card will only be charged when you purchase a credit package.
+- Your card will only be charged when you purchase institutional funds.
 Your card will never be charged automatically.

-- When your credits are running low, we'll send you reminder emails prompting you to purchase additional credits.
+- When your funds are running low, we'll send you reminder emails prompting you to purchase additional institutional funds.

 - How do I update the credit card for my institutional account?